Artist

 - International recognition helps maintain long-tail demand.

-Shakira sits in the top 17% of tracked artists on the site by modeled artist-side earnings.
+Shakira lands in the top 14% of tracked artists by estimated artist-side earnings.

 How It Compares